Pentetic acid: Coordination properties

 The conjugate base of DTPA has a high affinity for metal cations.
-Thus, the penta-anion DTPA^{5−} is potentially an octadentate ligand assuming that each nitrogen centre and each –COO^{−} group counts as a centre for coordination.
+Thus, the penta-anion DTPA^{5−} is potentially an octadentate ligand assuming that each nitrogen centre and each –COO^{−} group acts as a centre for coordination.
 The formation constants for its complexes are about 100 greater than those for EDTA.
 As a chelating agent, DTPA wraps around a metal ion by forming up to eight bonds.
 Its complexes can also have an extra water molecule that coordinates the metal ion.
 Transition metals, however, usually form less than eight coordination bonds.
 So, after forming a complex with a metal, DTPA still has the ability to bind to other reagents, as is shown by its derivative pendetide.
 For example, in its complex with copper(II), DTPA binds in a hexadentate manner utilizing the three amine centres and three of the five carboxylates.

-The distinction between H_{5}DTPA, "DTPA", and DTPA^{5−} is often not explicit.
+The word "DTPA" may sometimes denote DTPA^{5−}.
+For explicit disambiguation, one can write H_{5}DTPA as opposed to DTPA^{5−}.